-The fellowship-trained and board-certified team of physicians and sleep technologists at our four Norton Sleep Centers are experienced in diagnosing and treating a variety of sleep disorders.
+The fellowship-trained and board-certified team of physicians and sleep technologists at our four Norton Sleep Center locations serving Louisville and Southern Indiana are leaders in diagnosing and treating a variety of sleep disorders.

-Our team of physicians has more than 200 years of combined experience diagnosing and treating sleep disorders.
+Our team of physicians has been at the leading edge of diagnosing and treating sleep disorders for more than 40 years.

 Primary areas of focus include: